 - A. NDSCS complies with all state and federal laws regarding drug and alcohol policy distribution (North Dakota State Board of Education policy governing alcohol use on campus, the Drug-Free Workplace Act of 1988, Public Law 100-690 and the Drug-Free Schools and Communities Act Amendments of 1989, Public Law 101-226).
 NDSCS attempts to ensure every student, faculty member and staff person is informed about NDSCS' alcohol, tobacco and drug policies.
 An e-mail including the full text of the policy is sent out each semester to all official student email addresses through the college listservs with the full text of the policy.
-E-mail is an official means of communication for all NDSCS students, faculty and staff.
+Email is an official means of communication for all NDSCS students, faculty and staff.
 In addition, the policy is included in the Annual Notice of Policies that is included in all staff and faculty annual training and all NDSCS policies are given to each new faculty and staff member.
 A sample of the NDSCS AOD Policy e-mails sent to students and employees can be found in Appendix A. - a.
 For the complete NDSCS Alcohol and Other Drug Policy, please see Appendix B. The NDSCS Alcohol and Other Drug Policy can also be viewed online at www.NDSCS.edu/AlcoholInfo. - b.
-For the complete NDSCS AOD Policy Distribution Rationale and Plan for Fiscal Years 2018-2019 and 2019-2020, please see Appendix C.

-B. Notification Process for Employees
+For the complete NDSCS AOD Policy Distribution Rationale and Plan for Fiscal Years 2020-2021 and 2021-2022, please see Appendix C. - B. Notification Process for Employees - a.

-- a.
 New hires of NDSCS are directed during HR orientation how to locate the policy and indicate they have read the policy in its entirety. - b.
 All staff/faculty are provided with a College e-mail address which is the official means of communication for the campus.
-All staff/faculty are required to complete annual

-- training each fall semester and training at date of hire, in which the policy is explained in detail. - c.
+All staff/faculty are required to complete annual training each fall semester and training at date of hire, in which the policy is explained in detail. - c.
 The NDSCS Human Resources Office also sends out the NDSCS Alcohol and Other Drug Policy to staff and faculty members on an annual basis.
 The All-Employees listserv includes everyone currently employed by NDSCS (on regular or temporary basis), with the exception of student employees.
-Please see Appendix A for an example of employee AOD policy e-mail sent.

-C. Notification Process for Students

-- a.
-Each student receives an e-mail from the Alcohol, Tobacco, and Other Drugs Prevention Specialist each semester.
+Please see Appendix A for an example of employee AOD policy e-mail sent. - C. Notification Process for Students - a.
+Each student receives an e-mail from the Student Wellness and Advocacy Department each semester.
 This e-mail contains the full text of the NDSCS Alcohol and Drug Policy.
-This e-mail is sent out at the beginning of the fall semester, at the beginning of the spring semester, and at the beginning of each summer session.
-Please see Appendix A for an example of the student AOD policy e-mail sent. - i.
+This e-mail is sent out in the fall semester, at the beginning of the spring semester, and at the beginning of each summer session.
+Please see Appendix A for an example of the student AOD policy e-mail sent.

+- i.
 The All-Student Listserv includes all students enrolled in academic courses, with the exception of dual-credit students. - b.
 Students are also notified of the policy during freshman orientation via verbal disclosure during a general mandatory orientation session. - c.
 Policy Distribution Timeline: - i.
-E-Mail sent to all NDSCS students containing NDSCS Alcohol and Other Drug Policy by Bethany Mauch, ATOD Prevention Specialist (see Appendix C). - 1.
-August 24, 2018; January 9, 2019; June 7, 2019; July 12, 2019 - 2.
-October 28, 2019; January 20, 2020; June 5, 2020; July 7, 2020
+E-Mail sent to all NDSCS students containing NDSCS Alcohol and Other Drug Policy by Bethany Mauch, Wellness Coordinator (see Appendix A). - 1.
+September 1, 2020; January 15, 2021; June 10, 2021; July 9, 2021 - 2.
+September 3, 2021; January 12, 2022; June 7, 2022; July 11, 2022